Mohammad Bazlul Huda

-Mohammad Bazlul Huda (died 28 January 2010) was a Bangladeshi Army officer and freedom fighter who was convicted of the assassination of Sheikh Mujibur Rahman, founding president of Bangladesh.
-On 28 January 2010, Bazlul was executed along with Syed Faruque Rahman, Sultan Shahriar Rashid Khan, Mohiuddin Ahmed, and A.K.M.
-Mohiuddin Ahmed in Old Dhaka Central Jail.
+Mohammad Bazlul Huda (died 28 January 2010) was a Bangladeshi army officer who was the key perpartrator of the 15 August coup d'état.
+On 28 January 2010, Bazlul was executed in Old Dhaka Central Jail.

 Career

 In 1973, Captain Huda was posted to 1st Field Artillery Regiment in Comilla Cantonment along with Major Shariful Haque Dalim.
 Dalim had gotten into a scuffle with the sons of Awami League leader Gazi Golam Mostafa.
 Later some officers and soldiers attacked the residence of Mostofa.
 The officers, including Major Dalim, lost their commissions in Bangladesh Army because of indiscipline shortly after.

 Huda met with other conspirators to finalize the plans on 14 August 1975.
 On 15 August 1975, Huda was part of the mutinous troops that attacked the home of President Sheikh Mujibur Rahman.
 Huda along with Major S.H.M.B Noor Chowdhury shot dead Sheikh Mujib as he was coming down the stairs.
 Major Syed Faruque Rahman promoted Captain Huda to Major at the home of Sheikh Mujib after Mujib and his family members were killed.
 The assassins were protected by the government of Khondaker Mostaq Ahmad that took power next, through the passage of 1975 Indemnity Ordinance.

 In August 1989 Huda had ordered Freedom Party, the party founded by the mutinous officers, activists to attack the Bangabandhu Bhaban when Sheikh Hasina was staying there.
 On 11 February 1990, a Bangladesh Awami League rally was attacked by activists of Freedom Party killing one member of Bangladesh Awami League.
 Huda was arrested while fleeing from the spot.